 * Thread Gatherer

-Thread Gatherer was founded in 1991 and sells hand-dyed threads.
-Their threads are made of silk, linen, and silk and wool blends.
+Founded as recently as 1991, Thread Gatherer sells hand-dyed threads.
+Their threads comprise silk, linen, and silk and wool blends.
 Their website contains stitching tips, photos of their products, and inventory lists.
 Like many manufacturers, they do not sell their products online, but they will help you find a store near you that carries their threads.

 * Weeks Dye Works